nelsonsbrian/Marvel-Combat/README.md

 ## Description

 An arcade style fighting game that uses Marvel super heroes as it's characters.
+Play can choose their desired characters and face off against another player in an 'mortal-combat' style arcade game.
+Each hero has a basic punching attack and 2 other special attacks.
+The hero can move left and right and block incoming attacks in real-time.
+First player to knock the other player out, or whomever has the most hit points remaining at the end of the match is the winner.

 ### Specs

 Game and GamePlay

 | Spec | Input | Output |
 | :-------------     | :------------- | :------------- |
 | **Create a sprite that moves with key inputs.** |  |  |